Activepieces vs n8n: open-source automation compared

 FAQs

-Which is more production-stable? n8n, based on years of production deployments and a larger community reporting and fixing issues.
+Which is more production-stable? n8n, based on years of production deployments and a larger community.
 Activepieces is production-ready but has a shorter track record.

 What about Make or Pipedream instead?
 Make is SaaS-only — no self-hosting.
 Pipedream offers code-first managed automation.
-Neither is open source.
 If self-hosting is your requirement, Activepieces and n8n are the right comparison.

 The managed alternative